kh14762/chiral-impulse/README.md

   Each tesseract contains a set state who's dominion of control soley belongs to the parented player. expressed as a cube with a child outlined rendered tesseract.

 #### SubStation
-  A cynlindrical vessal composed of different submodules.
-Can house any player.
+  A cynlindrical vessal composed of different submodules (cabins).
+Can house any player; however, each cabin can be configured to suite the needs of the player.
 Expressed as a series of linked cabins.

 #### Harken 743 ("darkstone")
   A heuristically programmed artificial caretaker that controls substation functionality. expressed as a black tablet with-in the gamworld.